-The painting still exists, rolled up, in a Stockport Council store.
+The painting is believed to exists, rolled up in its travelling case, in a Stockport Council store.
 It is now considered that to unroll it would cause damage, and for this reason it was not included in the 'Your Paintings' project which aimed to photograph and display on the web every painting in a British public collection.
 Its keepers inform us that restoration of the work would be very expensive, well beyond any funds available to Stockport Council, so unless a multi-millionaire benefactor is inspired by this article, it will never see the light of day again.

 Postscript: Woodbank Hall